kyorohiro/hello_ymfm/docs/issues/savePoint.md

 ## Short reminder for future me

 - The project is already past the "can browser/WASM make sound?" phase.
-- The next work is mostly about VGM behavior, timing visibility, and incremental compatibility.
+- The next work is mostly about VGM behavior, timing visibility, incremental compatibility, and game-oriented API cleanup.
 - Do not overreact to silence if `SKIP` is already gone.